tiagobluiz/pleo-challenge/README.md

 statement did not define.
 The list of those assumptions is provided below.

 - If a given invoice fails either by having `PaymentProvider.charge()` returning `false` or by network fail (after the retry attempts) the invoice will only be charged next month.
-This is just a matter of how we define the scheduler, if the product defined that we should retry every day it would be just a matter of redefining the cron expression.
+If the product defined that we should retry every day it would be just a matter of redefining the cron expression.
 Moreover, if it was important to separate between refused charges and network fails, we would need to create a new Invoice Status, `FAILED`.
 Ideally, we should have a different job to handle such invoices.
+- If an invoice has a currency error, it is marked as `INVALID`.
+The status should be marked as `PENDING` when the invoice is updated.
+For that, a new REST endpoint (`PUT /rest/v1/invoices/{:id}`) was provided just for that intent.
-- I've defined that whenever a `CustomerNotFoundException` is thrown by the payment provider the invoices will remain as `PENDING`.
+- Whenever a `CustomerNotFoundException` is thrown by the payment provider the invoices will remain as `PENDING`.
   However, this is purely a product decision.
+The reason why I didn't mark it as `INVALID` is that the invoice itself does not contain invalid data.
+Rather, this is a failure of the payment provider that missed to create the customer on their side.
+- Whenever an exception that required manual intervention, i.e., `CustomerNotFoundException` and `CurrencyMismatchException` occurred, we should notify the person(s) that are able to solve the issue.
+I didn't explore that in this solution, but one possibility would be an email notification.
 - If we were to implement this aiming at production-level, to take advantage of having multiple servers running our microservice and better distribute the workload, we should use job queues such as RabbitMQ.
 The orchestrator would partition the dataset into multiple chunks and then each server would consume it from the queue.
 For simplicity’s